 What to do with this activity?

-Playing ´Kim´s game´ is a good way of learning to remember what you have seen.
-It also helps your child´s memory skills – which is useful for all learning.
+Playing Kim´s game is a good way of developing your child´s memory skills and concentration – both skills useful for all learning.

 Another way of playing the game is to cover the things, take one thing away and ask the child to spot what is missing.
 You can put more things on the tray as they get better.

 One of the ways children learn is through play.
 A child who is playing is refining learning skills that continue to develop during childhood and beyond.
 Indoor and outdoor games are a great way of practising some of the reading, writing and number skills your child has learned.

 Encourage your child to teach you a game – letting them teach you something is empowering for your child.